sonic160/scripts_gair_2026/README.md

 ### Step 2: Create Test Mode Config

-Create `submission_config.json` and put it under './configs/':
+Create a json file to define the test parameters, and put it under './configs/'.
+Each test you run will need a separate json file.

 ```json
 {